auth0/docs/articles/sessions/concepts/cookie-attributes.md

 ## How it works

-The diagram below shows what happens during a fresh interaction, the end user requests a page they have not visited before.
+The diagram below shows what happens during a fresh interaction The end user requests a page they have not visited before.
 The server wishes to change the way it renders the next time so it sets a *seen* cookie.
 The grey part of the set-cookie header is the actual cookie key+value, the red part are all cookie attributes the browser stores internally in its cookie jar to be able to decide later on if it includes the cookie key+value pair in its requests.

 ![Fresh Interaction](/media/articles/sessions/cookie-fresh-interaction.png)